 In statistical analysis, covariance is an analysis of the relationship between changes in one variable and changes in another.
 It’s a metric for determining how close two variables are to one another.
 We perform the analysis in Excel by creating a matrix in the columns and computing the covariances.
 In this tutorial, we will show you how to calculate the covariance matrix in Excel.

-3 Steps to Calculate Covariance Matrix in Excel
+How to Calculate Covariance Matrix in Excel: 3 Quick Steps

 Covariance refers to the measurement of how one variable defers to another.
 Clearly, it’s a necessary evaluation of the deviation between two variables.
 Furthermore, the variables do not have to be dependent on one another.
 The formula for calculating covariance is represented in the following image.